KaiNorberg/PatchworkOS/README.md

 <ins>**2.
 Building Patchwork**</ins>

 In order to build Patchwork you will need to use either Linux or WSL.
-You will also need to have Make and python installed.
+You will also need to have Make, Python, mtools, Nasm and gcc installed.

 After you have chosen your preferred system run the ```python build.py --setup --all``` command.
 You will then find a .img file in the bin directory.